SkylineCommunications/dataminer-grafana-plugin/src/README.md

 ## Getting started

-After installing the DataMiner data source plugin in Grafana, configure the connection with your DataMiner agent:
+After installing the DataMiner data source plugin in Grafana, configure the connection with your DataMiner Agent:

-* User: specify the username and password which Grafana should use to authenticate on the DMA.
-This user only has access to data inside DataMiner as configured in the DataMiner security.
+* User: Specify the username and password that Grafana should use to authenticate on the DMA.
+These credentials will only provide access to data inside DataMiner as configured in the DataMiner security.
-* HTTP: specify the URL to connect to your DataMiner agent, for example `https://mydma.company.com`.
+* HTTP: Specify the URL to connect to your DataMiner Agent, for example `https://mydma.company.com`.

 > **⚠️ Use a secure HTTPS connection**
 >
-> Without HTTPS, your username and password will be send unencrypted over the network/Internet, which means that others could see them.
-See the [DataMiner Help](https://docs.dataminer.services/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.html) on how to configure your DataMiner System to use HTTPS.
+> Without HTTPS, your username and password will be sent unencrypted over the network/internet, which means that others could see them.
+Refer to the [DataMiner User Guide](https://docs.dataminer.services/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.html) for information on how to configure your DataMiner System to use HTTPS.

 Other configuration settings can be ignored.